 Jan Dibbets is a Dutch artist who studied painting before turning to photography in the late 1960s.
 He attended St Martin’s School of Art in London in 1967 and there met fellow art students including Richard Long and Barry Flanagan.
 Prior to taking part in ‘Op Losse Schroeven’ and ‘When Attitudes Become Form’, he had solo exhibitions at Galerie Swart in Amsterdam and Konrad Fischer Galerie in Düsseldorf.
 He likewise participated in international exhibitions, including the ‘Arte Povera + Azioni Povere’ festival in Amalfi in 1968 and ‘Earth Art’ at Cornell University in Ithaca, New York in 1969.
-Dibbets’s contribution to both ‘Op Losse Schroeven’ and ‘When Attitudes Become Form’ was Museumsokkel met 4 hoeken van 90 (Museum Pedestal with 4 Angles of 90 o, 1969).
+Dibbets’s contribution to both ‘Op Losse Schroeven’ and ‘When Attitudes Become Form’ was Museumsokkel met 4 hoeken van 90 o (Museum Pedestal with 4 Angles of 90 o, 1969).
 This involved digging away at the four corners outside each building in order to expose the foundations.

 Lucy Steeds: Tell me how you first came across Wim Beeren and became involved in ‘Op Losse Schroeven’.